MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enforce-best-practices-playbooks.md

 ---
 title: "Enforce best practices with playbooks (Dynamics 365 for Sales) | MicrosoftDocs"
-description: "Guide your team members with predefined activities to ensure they follow a consistent approach on recurrent events or scenarios."
+description: "Guide your team members with predefined activities to ensure that they follow a consistent approach on recurrent events or scenarios."
 keywords: "playbook, consistent, best practice" ms.date: 02/21/2019 ms.service: